 Recently, the polaroid effect has become super popular among both professional photographers and amateurs who pay special attention to trends or want to maintain a vintage aesthetic in their Insta feed.
 However, shooting with an actual polaroid requires a lot of money - besides the camera, you need plenty of expensive film and accessories.
 Fortunately, today, you can make realistic polaroid pictures using your smartphone or camera and a well-rounded photo editor.

 Regarding turning regular photos into polaroid shots, PhotoWorks will help you add all the distinctive features of such an image in no time.
-If you are not a Windows user, we will give you 5 alternative ways to turn your pictures into polaroids - on Mac, Android, iOS, and online.
+We will also give you 5 alternative ways to turn your pictures into polaroids - on Windows, Mac, Android, iOS, and online.
 Keep on reading to check them all out.
 But first, let’s see what the key characteristics of a polaroid picture are.

 Turn a regular photo into a stylish polaroid picture